-data analysis
+- data analysis

+- publication IRB closure

-If you use these as Completion Dates, you may have LATE RESULTS -- ---
+- If you use these as Completion Dates, you may have LATE RESULTS

 If a date is 'anticipated' only provide a month and year.
 If a date is 'actual' you need to provide the full date.